 All Organic Waste

-Via a system of conveyors and sluices the material like
+Via a system of conveyors and sluices, materials such as

 is conveyed into the ECOREFINE.
 After entering the ECOREFINE, the material is heated up permanently, machine cut, moved, and mixed.